No results for ""

 Overview

-Changes you make to a flag from its Settings tab do not apply to other flags, even if they share the same template as the flag you modify.
+Changes you make to a flag's settings do not apply to other flags, even if they share the same template as the flag you modify.
 To learn more, read Flag templates.

 If you use Data Export, by default LaunchDarkly summarizes flag evaluation events to minimize data use, and limits events transmission to 100 MBps.
 If you want to send more detailed information instead, you can enable sending detailed events to Data Export destinations.
 You can adjust this setting for each environment in the project.